Source:Fishing in Oregon: The Complete Oregon Fishing Guide (11th Edition) by Madelynne Diness Sheehan

 The first wave of the winter steelhead run arrives around Thanksgiving, and winter steelhead continue to show into early spring.

 Eagle Creek, a tributary downstream from Estacada, offers good fishing for hatchery winter steelhead and hatchery coho, and it clears faster after a heavy rain than the much larger Clackamas.
 For a more detailed overview of this fishery, read Clackamas River Fishing.

 Clackamas River, Oak Grove Fork

-This major tributary of the upper Clackamas River feeds Timothy and Harriet lakes and contains native cutthroat trout, lots of invasive brook trout (which may be kept in any size and number) and some brown trout that swim upstream from Harriet.
+This major tributary of the upper Clackamas River feeds Timothy Lake and Harriet Lake and contains native cutthroat trout, lots of invasive brook trout (which may be kept in any size and number) and some brown trout that swim upstream from Harriet.

-This small hydroelectric reservoir on the Oak Grove Fork of the upper Clackamas River system receives generous plantings of hatchery rainbow trout and also hosts some lunker brown trout as well as brook trout.
+This small hydroelectric reservoir on the Oak Grove Fork of the upper Clackamas River system receives generous plantings of hatchery rainbow trout and also hosts some lunker Oregon brown trout as well as brook trout.